 Parking near GRCC’s downtown campus can be a challenge under the best conditions.
 To add to the frustration of downtown parking, GRCC hosts events for many community groups as well as serving a population of roughly 20,000 students.
 We can't offer fool-proof advice when it comes to finding a parking place, but here are you options to choose from:

 1. Park in one of GRCC's two parking structures located just north or west of the Fieldhouse.
-As a visitor and current lifeguard candidate, you may purchase a parking voucher to exit the ramp for $1 during class.
+There are no discounts available for parking in the ramp and the prevailing rate applies.

 2. Park at a meter.
 Although most metered spaces around campus are free on Saturdays, I won't make promises that you can’t be ticketed.
 During the work week, meters are heavily policed by the City of Grand Rapids.
 Be sure to pay for ample time if you elect to park at a meter.